 What is WWALS?

-WWALS Watershed Coalition, Inc. is an IRS 501(c)(3) nonprofit educational corporation advocating for watershed conservation and stewardship of the surface waters and groundwater of the Suwannee River Basin and Estuary, in south Georgia and north Florida, among them the Withlacoochee, Willacoochee, Alapaha, and Little, and Suwannee River watersheds, through education, awareness, environmental monitoring, and citizen activities.
+WWALS Watershed Coalition, Inc. (WWALS) is an IRS 501(c)(3) nonprofit educational corporation.
+WWALS advocates for conservation and stewardship of the surface waters and groundwater of the Suwannee River Basin and Estuary, in south Georgia and north Florida, among them the Withlacoochee, Willacoochee, Alapaha, Little, Santa Fe, and Suwannee River watersheds, through education, awareness, environmental monitoring, and citizen activities.

 Who is involved?